Keypoint Action Tokens Enable

 Please see our paper for full results, but the two graphs below summarise some of our experiments.

 On the left, we show that Keypoint Action Tokens (KAT) outperforms Diffusion Policies, and is comparable to our own version of Diffusion Policies which uses our proposed Keypoint Action Tokens to represent observations and actions (KeyAct-DP).
-An important conclusion we can draw here is that when the number of demonstrations is small, in-context learning with an LLM performs very well, whereas when the number of demonstrations is large, explicit training on this data, such as with Diffusion Policies, becomes more important.
+An important conclusion we can draw here is that, when the number of demonstrations is small, in-context learning with an LLM performs very well, whereas when the number of demonstrations is large, explicit training on this data, such as with Diffusion Policies, performs better.
+However, compared to using Diffusion Policies from images (rather than keypoints), KAT performs better even with a large number of demonstrations.

-On the right, we show that KAT's performance improves as the underlying LLMs improve.
-This suggests that the improvements and scaling of LLMs will continue to lead to improvements in robotics "for free", since in KAT we are repurposing LLMs for imitation learning in robotics even though these LLMs were not explicitly trained on robotics data.
+On the right, we show that KAT's performance improves as the underlying LLM improves.
+This suggests that the improvements in LLMs will continue to lead to improvements in robotics "for free", because in KAT, we are repurposing LLMs for imitation learning in robotics, even though these LLMs were not explicitly trained on robotics data.
+Therefore, we expect KAT and other similar methods to continue improving over the coming years.